TinyTapeout/tinytapeout_www/content/siliwiz/cmosinverter/_index.en.md

 ### What next?

 [Leave feedback!](https://forms.gle/fY5phQRc2dnzBRmf9) Please let us know your thoughts and ideas for improvements.
-You can also use this form to request more information about SiliWiz and TinyTapeout for schools and universities.
+You can also use this form to request more information about SiliWiz and Tiny Tapeout for schools and universities.

 *   Share a picture of your design on social media with the [#SiliWiz hashtag](https://twitter.com/search?q=siliwiz&src=typed_query)
 *   [Learn how to use logic gates to build simple circuits and get them manufactured!](http://tinytapeout.com)